 What happens if none of the exemptions apply?

-If you are non-domiciled (and not deemed domiciled) and have been resident in the UK for fewer than seven of the past nine years (excluding the current tax year) then you can choose (referred to as "elect" by HMRC) to use the remittance basis instead of the arising basis.
-If you have been resident in the UK for at least seven out of the last nine years, you can only elect to use the remittance basis if you pay a charge.
+If you are non-domiciled (and not deemed UK domiciled) and have been resident in the UK for fewer than seven of the previous nine years then you can choose (referred to as "elect" by HMRC) to use the remittance basis instead of the arising basis.
+If you have been resident in the UK for at least seven out of the previous nine tax years, you can only elect to use the remittance basis if you pay a charge.

 If you elect to use the remittance basis, you must:

 - complete a self assessment tax return and make a claim to use the remittance basis on form SA109 ‘Residence, remittance basis etc.’ of your tax return;